 3. Fry the bottle gourd pieces until they are browned on all sides.

-4. Heat 1 tbsp ghee in another pan.
+4. Heat 1 tablespoon ghee in another pan.
 Add jeera, shah jeera, and whole spices.
 Saute for a few seconds

 5. Add the yogurt mixture, salt, and green chilli

 6. Mix well and bring to a boil